 Want to hike to a mile-high summit in the San Gabriel Mountains with grand views over Los Angeles?
-Set your aim for Josephine Peak, which rises to 5,558 feet (more than a mile high) and is located in the front range of the San Gabriel Mountains next to Strawberry Peak.
+Set your aim for Josephine Peak in the front range of the San Gabriel Mountains next to Strawberry Peak.

 Colby Canyon Trail to Josephine Saddle

 Colby Canyon Trail begins from an parking area along Angeles Crest Highway.
 The trail has reopened after Station Fire damage that occurred in 2009.
 The start of the trail was unmarked for several years after the fire, but the trailhead signage has reportedly returned (so that the trail is easier to find again).
 Set out from a turnout on north side of Angeles Crest Highway, 10 miles up from La Cañada Flintridge (0.8 miles past Clear Creek Information Center) and just under 4 miles before Red Box Station.

 Start from west side of the dirt parking area on a single track that heads down into canyon on left side a creek bed.
 Pass a thin 30-foot waterfall on the left that will be a dry chute unless it has rained recently.
 Proceed up the canyon, crossing the creek bed a few times.
 Water will be present after rainstorms.
 After less than a quarter mile, the trail turns up the right (east) side of the canyon, leaving the canyon floor.
 Upstream you can see an interesting area where the canyon is narrowed by walls of exposed bedrock.